Faezeh-Kh/SeGa4Biz/README.md

 # SeGa4Biz
-Model-Driven Framework for Developing Serious Games for Business Processes
+SeGa4Biz is a Model-Driven Framework for Developing Serious Games for Business Processes which is published in a conference paper accesible from [here](https://www.scitepress.org/Link.aspx?doi=10.5220/0010198801390146)
+This repository contains the source files of this framework including metamodels, model instances, and transformation rules.

 # Steps to reproduce
 To run the SeGa4Biz project, you have to follow the instructions described below: